TotallyInformation/node-red-contrib-uibuilder/README.md

   A common use for this is to send cached information back to a newly connected client (or one that has had the page reloaded).

   Other uses could include outputing some standard information when a new client connects.
 Or you could use the information to keep utilisation metrics.

-  See the [Control Message Structure](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Control-Message-Structure) page in the WIKI for details.
+  See the _Pre-defined Messages_ page in the Tech Docs for details.

 - On deployment of the *first* instance of uibuilder, a new folder is created within your Node-RED user directory (typically `~/.node-red`) with a fixed name of `uibuilder`.

   If you are using Node-RED's projects feature, the folder will be created within your project folder instead.

-  From v4.0.0, you can change the location of this root folder by specifying a location in Node-RED's `settings.js` file.
+  From v4.0.0, you can change the location of this `<uibRoot>` folder by specifying a location in Node-RED's `settings.js` file.

 ```javascript
     /** Custom settings for all uibuilder node instances */